 The SOFIA Digital Tube tester

-by Audiomatica Italy
+Made by Audiomatica Italy

-The best of the Sofia it it's natural, intuitive and easy way to operate it.
-This is a fine piece of software design.
-Combining with DOS speed with 16bits A/D converters, this tester is a pleasure to use, after 20 years of service.
-It doesn't have this (much!) too loud fan of the AT1000, it boots 5x aster, it plots a complete curve chart 20x faster, and much more resolution.
-With the AT1000 when you draw a 10 steps curve chart with high resolution, I surf the internet until it is finished, and then it doesn't even have the normal tube test, that is additional, you need to wait once more.
+The best of the Sofia it it's intuitive and fast way to operate it.
+This is such a fine piece of software design.
+Combining the fabulous speed of DOS software, with 16bits A/D converters, this tester is a pleasure to use, even after now 30 years of service, nothing can beat it's speed and comfort.
+It doesn't have this (much!) too loud fan of the AT1000, it boots 5x aster, it plots a complete curve chart 20x faster.
+Doing so at much higher grahphical and electrical resolution.
+With the AT1000 when you draw a 10 steps curve chart with high resolution, I can start surfing the internet until it is finished, and then it doesn't even have the normal tube test, that would be additional, you need to wait once more.
 Or twice for a dual Triode.
-With the Sofia you say "start", the Hazard lamp switched on, the RS232 LEDs flashes a few seconds, hazard lamp goes off again, and 15 seconds later, it's all completely done.
-That is fun to do.
-So curves and dynamic test results come up in one screen.
-Using the AT1000 is boring compared to this.
-I enjoy using the Sofia every time, and there is nothing pleasant about working with the AT1000.

 1...
 Start the program.
-Oops It takes 1/3 seconds only!
+It takes 1/3 second only!

 2...
 Select a tube.
-This is 1994 DOS, with mouse
+This is 1994 DOS, with mouse control and menus.
+Looks normal and modern to me.

-You need to plug the cables as it says here.
+3...
+Make the socket connections You need to plug the cables as it says here.

 4...
 Start test, and wait 15 seconds.
+Curves + Test data appear all together

 The screen 4) is full of information and all soft keys work and do something.
 What you need to do, is boot your computer first.
 However, since you need to boot only the BIOS, and no need to start Windows, you are ready quite fast, even though the PC is an older DOS one.
 So then when you enter in DOS the run code for program which is "Sofia21", the screen nr1 pops up almost without delay.
 Then click your choice, like: Matching of already tested tubes, Quality Control, Edit tube data, etc, or as here in this case: "Measure" (which is tube testing).
 So then the screen 2) pops up and there you go.
 Select a tube from the database, and screen 3) tells you what cables to plug.
 (This plug action is not needed with the Amplitrex, BUT... for that the Sofia can do any connection, whereas Amplitrex is limited, and you fill find several tubes it can't connect, and you need adapters).